-Rhode Island Auto Accident Laws
+Rhode Island Car Accident Laws & Resources

 From Pawtucket to Woonsocket to Newport, you can find thousands of miles of roads to explore in Rhode Island.
 You can go from Narragansett Bay to Jerimoth Hill, and they are used by 750,000 drivers in the state, who drive an average of 7500 miles per year.
 In that amount of traveling, these drivers are involved in plenty of serious auto accidents each year.
 Many of them result in serious injury and death.
 Wherever you drive in this state, it is important to carry enough auto insurance to handle any auto accident you are in.
 It also is critical to know the driving rules and legal underpinnings of personal injury and liability in Rhode Island, so you know what to do if you are in an accident.